jplarson/Drag.Fling/README.md

 Drag.Fling takes some careful setup of HTML elements and CSS, but no more than you would expect for the intended usage.
 Consider the following HTML:

+  #HTML
   <div id="viewPort">
     <div class="panel"></div>
     <div class="panel"></div>
     <div class="panel"></div>
   </div>

-In our CSS we would (presumably) want to set the div.panel elements to have the same size as the #viewPort, and also we will most likely want #viewPort to have overflow: hidden.
+In our CSS we would (presumably) want to set the div.panel elements to have the same size as the viewPort, and also we will most likely want viewPort to have overflow: hidden.
 Also, if panels are to be lined up horizontally, we must be sure that they are (this is done most easily by a float: left).
 So we have, for example:

+#CSS
-#viewPort {
+viewPort {
 	height:		400px;
 	width:		300px;
 	overflow:		hidden;